weaveworks/weave/site/ipam.md

 # Automatic IP Address Management

-By default, weave automatically assigns unique IP addresses to each container across the network.
-To make this work, weave must know on startup what range of addresses to allocate from - if you don't specify a range then it will use 10.128.0.0/9, but you can choose your own range, for example:
+By default, weave automatically assigns a unique IP addresses to each container across the network.

-    host1# weave launch -iprange 10.2.0.0/16

-The `run`, `start`, `attach`, `detach`, `expose` and `hide` commands will then fetch an address automatically if none is specified, i.e.:
+The `run`, `start`, `attach`, `detach`, `expose` and `hide` commands will fetch an address automatically if none is specified, i.e.:

     host1# C=$(weave run -ti ubuntu)